Chris Driedger: Junior

-As the season concluded, Driedger was ranked 13th among North American goaltending prospects eligible for the 2012 NHL Entry Draft.
+As the season concluded, Driedger was ranked 13th among North American goaltending prospects eligible for the 2012 NHL entry draft.
 He was eventually drafted by the Ottawa Senators in the third round, 76th overall, to make him the only WHL goaltender claimed in 2012.
 Prior to the draft, the Hitmen dealt Glover making Driedger the de facto starter for the 2012–13 season.
 As a result of this responsibility, Driedger prepared himself physically and mentally during the offseason to ready himself for the next season.
-Once the season began, Driedger earned a 10-3-1-1 record, a 2.37 G AA, and .920 save percentage by mid-November.
-The Hitmen also relied on rookie netminder Mack Shields who yielded a 3-2-0-1 record.
-By the end of the month, Driedger improved to a 19-6-1-2 record to lead the Hitmen to the top of the Eastern Conference.
+Once the season began, Driedger earned a 10–3–1–1 record, a 2.37 GAA, and .920 save percentage by mid-November.
+The Hitmen also relied on rookie netminder Mack Shields who yielded a 3–2–0–1 record.
+By the end of the month, Driedger improved to a 19–6–1–2 record to lead the Hitmen to the top of the Eastern Conference.
 As such, he was recognized as the WHL's Goaltender of the Month for November.
 His play continued to improve as the season progressed and he helped the Hitmen qualify for the 2013 WHL Playoffs as their starting goaltender.

-Driedger continued to play with the Calgary Hitmen though to the end of the 2013–14 season.
+Driedger continued to play with the Calgary Hitmen through to the end of the 2013–14 season.
 During his final season in the WHL, on February 1, 2014, Driedger was the last member of the Calgary Hitmen to play the puck before it was inadvertently put into the empty net of the Kootenay Ice, becoming the sixth goaltender in WHL history, and the first in the Hitmen franchise history, to be credited with scoring a goal.
 He also became the Hitmen's all-time saves leader, surpassing Martin Jones mark of 3,374 saves.
 Driedger completed his major junior career with 170 regular-season WHL games played and a win-loss-tie record of 94–46–15 including eight shutouts.